Dodge Demon Logo

 Dodge Demon LogoDodge Demon Logo PNG

-Fire and roar erupt from the exhaust pipe of this machine like flames from the furnaces of hell.
+Fire and roar erupt from this machine’s exhaust pipe like flames from the furnaces of hell.
 The feeling of strength, power, pressure, and danger creates the Dodge Demon logo.
-The car has no equal; it cannot even be compared with any technology representative.
+The car is unequal; it cannot even be compared with any technology representative.

 Dodge Demon: Brand overview